paulwarren/nzde/dict/B/README.md

  <i>v.</i> (Rural) to restore pasture to its former potential or production.

+## Bring Back Buck

+ <i>phr.</i> [Referring to All Black Buck Shelford after he was dropped from the team.
+Originally used only in football terms with banners bearing the words appearing at rugby matches, now also in transferred usage e.g. "I wouldn't say "Bring back Buck" yet but.. in relation to suggestions that Ron Brierly should be brought back to replace Roger Douglas as head of BIL.]

 ## bring down

  <i>v.</i> to bring in, introduce (legislation) into Parliament